 Welcome to the Data Science Alumni Mentorship Hub

-The Data Science Alumni Mentorship Hub fosters meaningful connections within our community by pairing experienced alumni with recent graduates and current students.
+The Data Science Alumni Mentorship Hub fosters meaningful connections within our community by matching experienced alumni with recent graduates and current students.
 This program offers seasoned alumni an opportunity to stay involved and give back, while empowering graduates and students with invaluable career guidance and support.

 You are eligible to request to connect with one of our mentors if you: